Active State Minerals Leases

 The State Executive Council (made up of the state’s five constitutional officers) provides “checks and balances”.
 Before a state mineral lease can be granted the State Executive Council must approve it.
 This includes taconite leases, nonferrous metallic mineral leases, industrial mineral leases greater than 160 acres and peat leases greater than 320 acres.

 Minerals lease types

 The State of Minnesota has grouped minerals into five distinct minerals types described below (iron ore/taconite, nonferrous metallic minerals, industrial, peat, and residual).
 This webpage is related to state minerals leasing.
 The DNR has a separate webpage dedicated to mine permitting and mineland reclamation.

-Quarterly status map and report for state minerals leasing:
+Reports and data on state minerals leasing:

 Please note that state construction aggregate (sand and gravel or crushed stone) leases are not included in the above state minerals leases report because they are considered a surface interest rather than a mineral interest.

 For more information on construction aggregates a DNR webpage focused on construction aggregate leases on state lands shows locations of current and past construction aggregates/earth materials leased sites, as well as future leasing opportunities.
 For other information, such as maps of construction aggregates or additional reference information see the MN DNR's Aggregate Resource Mapping Program webpage.

 Types of State Minerals Leases

 - Background: Most of the leases are for the mining of taconite, a lower grade iron ore.
 Historically, the State of Minnesota has been leasing its iron ore and taconite resources since the 1890s.
 All leases must be approved by the State Executive Council.